 While many children are still heavy, Dietz tells The Associated Press, “The changes are meaningful and substantial.”

 Fast Food and Restaurant Chains

-“We compared the nutritional value of kids’ menus to [adult menus] in [select] establishments and found that most of the meals offered to children did not comply with the US Dietary requirements,” said Dr. Luz Claudio, Professor of Environmental Medicine and Public Health at Mount Sinai School of Medicine who conducted the study.
+“We compared the nutritional value of kids’ menus to [adult menus] in [select] establishments and found that most of the meals offered to children did not comply with the US Dietary requirements,” Dr. Luz Claudio, Professor of Environmental Medicine and Public Health at Mount Sinai School of Medicine who conducted the study, says.
 She explained to Parentology that, according to the study’s findings, the majority of meal options for children had fat, sodium and saturated fat contents that exceeded daily meal recommendations.
 They were also low in fiber.

-“Based on those studies,” Claudio says, “I recommend that families avoid eating out with children.
+“Based on those studies,” Claudio says, “I recommend families avoid eating out with children.
 When they do, they may choose to share an adult entre with their child or share a side dish such as a vegetable or salad.
-These habits will not only save them money but also be a more nutritionally-balanced option for the children and serve as a teachable moment [in which] healthy choices can be discussed.”
+These habits will not only save them money, but also be a more nutritionally-balanced option for the children and serve as a teachable moment [in which] healthy choices can be discussed.”